1114 Other financial officers

-- Financial investigators investigate possible unethical conduct or breaches of securities or commodity futures laws by persons or companies that trade in securities and commodity futures or that provide related financial services.
+- Investigate possible unethical conduct or breaches of securities or commodity futures laws by persons or companies that trade in securities and commodity futures or that provide related financial services.

-- Financial underwriters underwrite new issues of stocks and bonds, negotiate with corporations and governments to determine the type and terms of new securities issued and prepare offering prospectuses.
+- Negotiate with corporations and governments to determine the type and terms of new securities issued and prepare offering prospectuses.

-- Trust officers administer estate, personal, charitable, corporate and other types of trusts, direct trust account investments, receive and record investment income and disburse trust funds.
+- Direct trust account investments, receive and record investment income and disburse trust funds.

 - A bachelor's degree in business administration, commerce, economics or a related field is usually required.